pantheon-systems/documentation/source/_docs/site-owner-faq.md

 You can access New Relic Pro directly from the Site Dashboard, by clicking on **<span class="glyphicons glyphicons-eye-open"></span> New Relic**.

-### Can I downgrade my site to a personal plan?
+### Can I downgrade my site to a Basic plan?
 Yes.
-However, if you have Solr and/or Redis add ons enabled, they will break when you go down to personal plan level.
+However, if you have Solr and/or Redis add ons enabled, they will break when you go down to Basic plan level.
 For more information, see [Select a Plan](/docs/select-plan#upgrade-or-downgrade-plan).

 ## Billing Tasks